-- i.
-Financial results - ii.
-Projections of future earnings or losses - iii.
-Mergers/Acquisitions/Divestitures/Joint ventures - iv.
-Dividend declarations and changes in dividend policy - v.
-Stock splits - vi.
-Material equity investments or debt offerings (involving amounts equivalent to 10% or more of the Company's total assets) - vii.
-Material litigation exposure (involving amounts equivalent to 10% or more of the Company's total assets) - viii.
+- 1. Financial results - 2.
+Projections of future earnings or losses - 3.
+Mergers/Acquisitions/Divestitures/Joint ventures - 4.
+Dividend declarations and changes in dividend policy - 5.
+Stock splits - 6.
+Material equity investments or debt offerings (involving amounts equivalent to 10% or more of the Company's total assets) - 7.
+Material litigation exposure (involving amounts equivalent to 10% or more of the Company's total assets) - 8.
 Major changes in key senior management positions.